coreyg142/ConnectFour/README.md

 Major work in progress

-Java command line implementation of the game Connect Four
+Python command line implementation of the game Connect Four